Evans-Brian/get-popular-names/README.md

 - **Runtime**: Python 3.9
 - **Handler**: `lambda_function.lambda_handler`

-The function queries a DynamoDB table named "StateNames" based on a state code and bucket number, returning a list of names.
+The function queries a DynamoDB table named "StateNames" based on a state code and bucket name, returning a list of names.

 ### Input Formats